richardsonlima/imapsync_bash/README.md

 This is just a basic shell script, to use with imapsync and migrate emails from imapserver A to imapserver B.

-Please, edit the file and use --dry to test, before do it for real.
+Please, edit the file before use it!!
+And use --dry to test, before do it for real.

 Usage: